emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

 </svg>

 The `#!rzk Segal-associativity-witness` curries to define a diagram $Δ²×Δ¹ → A$.
-The `#!rzk Segal-associativity-tetrahedron` is extracted via the middle-simplex map $((t , s) , r) ↦ ((t , r) , s)$ from $Δ³$ to $Δ²×Δ¹$.
+The `#!rzk associativity-tetrahedron-Segal` is extracted via the middle-simplex map $((t , s) , r) ↦ ((t , r) , s)$ from $Δ³$ to $Δ²×Δ¹$.

 ```rzk